M. S. Sunil: Life

 'Home for Homeless' is a dream project of Dr. M.S.
-Sunil Foundation which aims at constructing and Providing homes for the neediest people, especially windows with children, and Patients.
+Sunil Foundation which aims at constructing and Providing homes for the neediest people, especially widows with children, and Patients.
 Homes for the 'Poorest of the Poor' touched the figure of 200 by March 2021, and about 810 individuals were benefitted from it.

 She was chosen to be one of three award winners from Kerala of the Nari Shakti Puraskar.
 The others were scientist Lizymol Philipose and temple artist Syamala Kumari.
 The awards were made on International Women's Day in 2018 on behalf of the Ministry of Women and Child Development by the President of India.
 The award is the highest award for women in India.
 Dr. M.S.
 Sunil buys all the materials for the construction by herself and she also supervises the construction of each new house.
 The houses are made with minimum resources and are of affordable cost.
 The initiators consciously avoided pollutants and focused on ecological conservation while constructing houses.
 Including a kitchen and a toilet within the area of 650 sq ft, the houses consist of 7 ventilations for air circulation.
 The houses are built in 35 days and topped with a roof made from galvanised steel.
 By the time of her award she had built over eighty houses.

 In 2020 she went to meet Karthyayani Amma who was a 98 year old who had been also nominated for the Nari Shakti Puraskar.
 Amma had never flown before but she was reassured by Dr. M.S.
 Sunil days before she flew to Delhi.

-Awards and Achievements
+Awards and achievements

-Sunil was NSS District Coordinator for two years, programme officer of Red Ribbon Club (2006-2016) and was the officer in charge of Boomithra Sena Club.
+M. S. Sunil was NSS District Coordinator for two years, programme officer of Red Ribbon Club (2006–2016) and was the officer in charge of Boomithra Sena Club.
 She was the recipient of Best Blood Donor Motivator Award 2008, 2009, 2010, 2014, 2015 and received Human Right Defender Award, 2016.